Casper-Guo/Armchair-Strategist/README.md

 ### Data Freshness
 `transformed_laps_2021.csv` covers all 22 races of the 2021 season.

-`transformed_laps_2022.csv` has coverage up until round 21, the Sao Paulo Grand Prix. (updated 11/16/22)
+`transformed_laps_2022.csv` covers all 22 races of the 2022 season.

 These two csv files can be directly ingested by `visualizations.ipynb` for plotting purposes.
 I will aim to keep the csv updated as much and as soon as possible.